 Best Views: Crane Beach, Ipswich

-Crane Beach offers four miles of soft sand, a vast horizon with a view of Plum Island, boardwalks, and sand dunes.
-It’s one of the best beaches for swimming and taking in the scenery.
-Additionally, it serves as a sanctuary for a nearly extinct species of birds.
-Pack a cooler, plenty of sunscreen, and go catch some rays.
+Crane Beach offers four miles of soft sand, a vast horizon with views of Plum Island, boardwalks, and sand dunes.
+It is one of the best beaches in Massachusetts for swimming, walking, and taking in the scenery.
+It also serves as a sanctuary for a nearly extinct species of birds.
+Pack before you go with a cooler, plenty of sunscreen, and everything you need to catch some rays.

 Unique Experience: Singing Beach, Manchester-by-the-Sea

 Singing Beach is known for its unique sand that produces a sound when the wind blows over it, giving the beach its name.
-It’s a popular spot, but well worth the trip.
+This North Shore beach is a popular summer spot, but it is well worth the trip.
 Pack your umbrella for shade and go hear the sand sing for yourself.

 Artistic Activities: Revere Beach, Revere

 Revere Beach hosts an annual sand sculpture contest, where talented sculptors create intricate masterpieces from sand and water.
-As the oldest public beach in the US and accessible by public transportation, it offers a treat for the eyes.
+As the oldest public beach in the U.S. and a beach accessible by public transportation from Boston, it offers a fun and easy summer outing.
 Don’t forget to stop by Kell’s Kreme for some delicious ice cream.

 Most Adventurous: Aquinnah Beach, Martha’s Vineyard

-Aquinnah Beach is known for its rocky cliffs, making it an adventurous spot.
+Aquinnah Beach is known for its rocky cliffs and dramatic island views, making it an adventurous coastal stop.
 While swimming is not recommended due to the powerful current, exploring the sand and cliffside offers a cinematic experience.
 Just beware of the clothing-optional section under the cliffs if you want to keep your adventure PG.

 Boston Beach: Spectacle Island, Boston

-Spectacle Island offers much more than just a beach—hit up a hiking trail, recreational area, picnic spot, and more.
-Take the ferry that runs daily in the summertime and enjoy a little local getaway with various activities.
+Spectacle Island offers much more than just a beach.
+You can enjoy hiking trails, recreational areas, picnic spots, and sweeping views of Boston Harbor.
+Take the ferry that runs daily in the summertime and enjoy a little local getaway with plenty to do once you arrive.

 Most Private: Preston Beach, Swampscott

-For a secluded spot away from other beach-goers, Preston Beach is a hidden gem.
-It’s significantly less busy than most beaches but still just as beautiful.
+For a quieter spot away from larger summer crowds, Preston Beach is a hidden gem.
+It is significantly less busy than many beaches in Massachusetts but still just as beautiful.
 Grab a book and your sunglasses and dip into relaxation.

 On the Cape: Coast Guard Beach, Eastham

 Visit the historic Coast Guard Beach, a favorite on Dr. Beach’s list every year.
-This idyllic national park, site of the Pilgrim’s first landing, is perfect for stretching out and listening to the sound of the waves meeting the sand.
+This idyllic Cape Cod National Seashore beach is perfect for stretching out, walking along the sand, and listening to the sound of the waves meeting the shore.

 Personal Favorite: Good Harbor Beach, Gloucester

-Good Harbor Beach offers the best of both worlds—pleasant enough to be popular but spacious enough to avoid crowds.
+Good Harbor Beach offers the best of both worlds.
+It is pleasant enough to be popular but spacious enough to still enjoy a relaxed beach day.
 Make a stop at Virgilio’s Italian Bakery in town for sandwiches and flaky sweets before jumping off the boardwalk bridge into the water, swimming, or catching some zzz’s under the sun.

 Simplify Your Beach Day with Simplified

-Beach days should be fun and soothing, but getting the kids or grandkids ready, packing supplies, and booking stays can be overwhelming.
-Avoid the hassle and let Simplified’s travel experts help you with recommendations, supplies, and more!
+Beach days should feel fun and restorative, but getting the kids or grandkids ready, packing supplies, planning transportation, and booking summer stays can quickly become overwhelming.
+Whether you need help with simplifying your travel plans, coordinating a summer rental through an Airbnb concierge in Boston, or arranging support for peace of mind while you travel, Simplified can help make the details easier.
+Avoid the hassle and let Simplified’s travel experts help with recommendations, planning, reservations, supplies, and more.